MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-limitations.md

 #### Number of distinct, active object IDs

-Attribute rules defined on an object have limits imposed on the number of distinct instances of the object that are being actively tracked by Data Activator.
+Attribute rules defined on an object have limits imposed on the number of distinct instances of the object that are actively tracked by Data Activator.
 This limit is 100,000 distinct, active object IDs.

 ## Maximum number of rule actions

 Data Activator imposes the following limits on the number of actions that may occur in a given time period.
 If an action exceeds the limit, Data Activator may throttle or cancel the action.
-In addition to the following limits, if a rule requests actions that exceed a limit of 1,000 per second, the rule may be stopped by Data Activator.
+In addition to the following limits, if a rule requests actions that exceed a limit of 1,000 per second, Data Activator may stop the rule.

 |Rule action  |Scope  |Limit  |
 |---------|---------|---------|